boldsuck/haveno-reto-docs/docs/haveno-ui/backup_and_restore.md

 If you have a payment accounts export file, import it in `Account` -> `Traditional Currency Accounts`

-If you don't have an export file, but you do have a full backup, you can salvage your payment account metadata from `xmr_mainnet/db/UserPayload` by running the *strings* utility on the UserPayload file (e.g.: run `strings /path/to/backup/xmr_mainnet/db/UserPayload` in a terminal window).
+If you don't have an export file, but you do have a full backup, you can salvage your payment account metadata from `xmr_mainnet/db/UserPayload` by running the *strings* utility on the UserPayload file (e.g. run `strings /path/to/backup/xmr_mainnet/db/UserPayload` in a terminal window).
 The command will output a simplified version of the UserPayload file to your terminal.
 Scroll up a bit and you should see your payment account information.

 Use the output to copy and paste the details into new payment accounts in Haveno-reto, paying special attention to make sure each field is copied over with 100% accuracy (including the salt): even a 1 character difference in any field will cause the hash of the payment account to be different, which means aging and signing status will not be restored in the following step.